hasura/graphql-engine/aws-lambda/nodejs/mutation-trigger/README.md

 4. Add API gateway as a trigger.
 5. Add an API to API gateway.
 6. Add the code in `index.js` and save.
 The handler function of your lambda will be the `index.handler`.
+7. Add the following enviroment variables in your lambda config:
+  i) `ACCESS_KEY`: this is the access key you configured when you setup HGE. ii) `HGE_ENDPOINT`: the URL on which you HGE instance is running.

 # Add the trigger in Hasura GraphQL
 1. In events tab, add a trigger